How bioclimatic Pergolas are transforming hotel terraces across Europe

 A bioclimatic pergola for a hotel or restaurant is not a commodity purchase.
 The right approach is to work with a manufacturer that offers genuine customisation, a certified installer network, and a commitment to site-specific structural calculations rather than off-the-shelf sizing.

-Solisysteme has spent over 25 years building exactly this kind of expertise, manufacturing in France under the Origine France Garantie label and distributing through a network of professional certified installers operating across Europe.
-Whether the project involves a single terrace extension or a multi-zone outdoor hospitality environment — poolside bar, main restaurant terrace, breakfast courtyard — the right specification from the outset determines whether a pergola becomes a long-term revenue asset or a maintenance problem.
+Solisysteme has spent over 25 years building exactly this kind of expertise, manufacturing in France and distributing through a network of professional certified installers operating across Europe.
+Whether the project involves a single terrace extension or a multi-zone outdoor hospitality environment poolside bar, main restaurant terrace, breakfast courtyard the right specification from the outset determines whether a pergola becomes a long-term revenue asset or a maintenance problem.

 Use the Solisysteme 3D configurator to begin visualising your structure, or request a free estimate from our team.